unreasonablyEffective42/microLisp/Tutorial.md

 >>>(eval q)
 3
 ```

 When we use `'()`, we are quoting the empty list (), so that we can pass it as a value instead of evaluating it.
-Because the literal structure of MicroLisp code takes the form of nested linked lists, and MicroLisp is made to
-process lists using `head` and `tail`,  we get the neat property of `Homoiconicity`, which is that the code itself
-is exactly the kind of data we process.
+Because the literal structure of MicroLisp code takes the form of nested linked lists, and MicroLisp is made to process lists using `head` and `tail`,  we get the neat property of `Homoiconicity`, which is that the code itself is exactly the kind of data we process.
 This means that MicroLisp programs can easily modify another MicroLisp program.
-Using `quote` and `unquote`, we can do structural transformations on code, and then evaluate them after all while in
+Using `quote` and `unquote`, we can do structural transformations on code, and then evaluate them after, all while in the runtime.
-the runtime.